Skrid-platform/skrid-deployment/README.md

 ## Notes
 * The initial setup may take a few minutes on first run (image builds, network setup, etc.).
 * Neo4j data is stored persistently in `neo4j/neo4j_data`.
-* Each project (client/frontend/backend) has its own Git repository and is mounted locally in this orchestration setup.
+* Each part of the project (client, frontend, backend, data, data-ingestion) has its own Git repository and is mounted locally in this orchestration setup.